Facebook

 ActionRequired PDF

 The other PDF is labeled “ActionRequired” and basically only lists the essential items for filing your tax returns.
 It includes eFile authorizations, payment vouchers (if necessary) and filing instructions.
 This file is only about 8-10 pages long, and should be reviewed in its entirety.
-Very important.
-You might be getting a tax refund from the IRS but owe taxes to the state.
+This is very important because you might be getting a tax refund from the IRS but owe taxes to the state.

 Tax Return Assembly